The 2020 Cybersecurity Camp has been canceled due to Covid-19.

 How do hackers gain access to your email, social media, and bank accounts?
 How anonymous are online activities?
 At Texas Computer Science Hacking and Security summer camp, you’ll learn about real-world security and privacy.
 Learn the techniques black hat hackers and even governments use to explore networks, gain control of computers, and steal money and identities.
 Armed with this knowledge, learn how to protect your computers, phones, accounts, and privacy.
 This is a hands-on camp that will use real-world tools and techniques to understand the vulnerabilities and countermeasures for current security and privacy exposures.

-The camp will be held July 14-20, 2019 on the UT-Austin campus.
-We will accept the first 60 registrants.
+The Cybersecurity camp is held on the UT-Austin campus.

 Who Can Attend?